SWAIN1998/SpaceX-Assignments/README.md

 ### Pages & Features 👇

-- `Home Page`: Contains the name ,email and mobile number of the user.
+- `Home Page`: Contains the header ,Footer and body.
 [homepage]()
 - `Log-In`: User authentication to check whether username and password match with details existing in the database.
 -Here username:foo and Password: bar to login to the website.